John Spencer, 1st Earl Spencer: Personal life

+The Spencers owned many estates, but preferred to reside at Althorp.
+In 1764, the family moved to their newly built London residence, Spencer House.
+Intended to be worthy of Spencer's large collection of antiquities, the lavish residence took seven years and £50,000 to build.

-Spencer died aged 48, in 1783, near Bath.
+Spencer died aged 48 on 31 October 1783 near Bath.
 He had suffered from a long illness.
 He was buried in the family vault at St Mary's Church, Great Brington in Northamptonshire.
-His widow lived another thirty years before her death on 18 March 1814.
+His widow lived another 30 years before her death on 18 March 1814.